SteviLen420/TQE_simulation/TQE_MANUSCRIPT.md

 ### **Abstract**

 Why do stable, complexity-permitting physical laws exist at all?
 I propose the Theory of the Question of Existence (TQE), a quantitative framework where such stability emerges from the coupling of vacuum energy fluctuations with an information-theoretic orientation parameter.
 I define this parameter via Kullback–Leibler divergence.
 In complementary analyses, I also employ Shannon entropy as an alternative measure of informational asymmetry.
 This parameter biases quantum state reduction toward law-consistent outcomes.
 Numerical simulations demonstrate that universes stabilize only within a narrow energetic “Goldilocks window,” where probability weights lock in and complexity becomes possible.
-Crucially, the model yields falsifiable predictions: it implies non-random statistical features in large-scale anomalies of the cosmic microwave background, including features such as the low quadrupole and hemispherical alignments.
+Crucially, the model yields falsifiable predictions: it implies non-random statistical features in large-scale anomalies of the cosmic microwave background, including features such as the low quadrupole and hemispherical power asymmetry.
 TQE thus reframes the fine-tuning problem, presenting a potential mechanism for the dynamic selection of physical law at the origin of cosmogenesis.

 ### **Core Message**